-- Identify the hormones that regulate specific plant behaviors and describe their role in that behavior, including auxin, cytokinins, gibberellins, abscisic acid, ethylene, systemin, and methyl salicylate
+- Identify the hormones that regulate specific plant behaviors and describe their role in that behavior, including auxin, cytokinin, gibberellin, abscisic acid, and ethylene

-- Recognize the stimulus that provokes a specific plant behavior, including phototropism, gravitropism, germination, thigmotropism, water/water stress and pathogen/herbivory defense
+- Recognize the stimulus (blue light, red light, far-red light, gravity, water, water stress, touch) that provokes a specific plant behavior, including phototropism, gravitropism, germination, stomatal closing, and thigmotropism

-- Describe the pathways that regulates plant behaviors, including phototropism, gravitropism, germination, thigmotropism, water/water stress, and pathogen/herbivory defense
+- Describe the pathways that regulate specific plant behaviors, including phototropism, gravitropism, germination, and water stress

 - Interpret and predict outcomes of experiments manipulating plant signaling pathways